Dinner at RUB: We're Done

 After dinner Celeste gave tours of the kitchen.
 Here some folks check out the action.

-J&R Pits and transferred to another J&R Pit for holding before it is sliced and served to the guests.
+Take a look at the inside of the holding pit.
+Meat is cooked in one of the 3 other J&R Pits and transferred to another J&R Pit for holding before it is sliced and served to the guests.
 One thing I learned during this tour is that everything at RUB is sliced, pulled or chopped to order.
 There's no pre-portioned baggies of pulled pork or chicken.
 That's a lot of chopping!

-the point, or deckle or the fatty upper muscle of the brisket.
+And I leave you with a picture of the point, or deckle or the fatty upper muscle of the brisket.
 This sumptuous meat will be cubed, re-seasoned and re-smoked to become burnt ends.

 Labels: barbecue, barbeque, bbq, bbq lover's, Meetup Group, new york, restaurant, RUB bbq